 Tom Max in the Wild West by Tomás Maximiliano Benavídez is the winner for best bilingual children’s book from the New Mexico Book Awards.
 The author talks about the unforgettable childhood adventures that happened during the last few days of the wild west.
 Some of the experiences include Tom saving his brother, playing with his cousin in wide open fields, hunting for food, and countless life lessons as a boy goring up in Hatch, New Mexico.
 This book is illustrated by Luciano Martinez.
 The story is ideal for ELL and DLL students from 5- to 8-years-old.

 Flores Family Café by Ann Stalcup shares the story of a family in Baja California.
 This family takes a chance at a new life and learns that change is rough.
 This heartwarming story details the strength of family bonds in the face of obstacles.
 In 2009, Flores Family Café won the Best Spanish Language Book in the Moonbeam Children’s Book Awards.
 This book is ideal for ELL and Dual Language students from 5- to 8-years-old.

 Where Love Begins

-Reading multicultural books is a very effective way to encourage reading and increase literacy skills.
-When working with ELLs multicultural books should be incorporated into your lesson plans in the school and home settings.
+Reading multicultural books is a very effective way to encourage reading, conversation, and increase literacy skills.
+When working with language learners, multicultural books should be incorporated into your lesson plans in the school and home settings.
 Multicultural books also pique the interest of parents, as they can relate to the stories being told.
 This helps to increase parental involvement.
-Lectura Books award-winning multicultural books are perfect for ELL students of all ages.
+Lectura Books award-winning multicultural books are perfect for English and Spanish-speaking students of all ages.
 For more information on Lectura Books and the multiple resources, they offer to teachers and students visit our website.